tg222eu/azure-platform-foundation-tf/README.md

 # PlatformFoundation

-**Personal learning project** – Exploring Azure platform foundation / landing zone patterns using Terraform.
+**Personal learning project** – Exploring Azure landing zone patterns using Terraform

 ### Current Status
 This is an early-stage project I started recently to practice Infrastructure as Code concepts.